jxsoren/jxsoren/README.md

 My experience in a variety of collaborative environments, including cross-functional teams and fast-paced tech startups, has nurtured my capacity to communicate clearly, delegate effectively, and maintain an unwavering focus on project deadlines.
 Regardless of the intensity of the time constraints, I am able to apply my robust problem-solving skills, attention to detail, and strong work ethic to ensure the delivery of high-quality software solutions.

-In all of my roles, I’ve excelled at integrating user feedback into software improvements, thereby strengthening product usability and user satisfaction.
-My versatility, technical proficiency, and ability to operate effectively under pressure make me a valuable contributor in any software development setting.

 ## Technologies I Work With: